Meekb/Java_DiningReviews/README.md

-# Java_DiningReviews
+# Dining Reviews in Java
+An allergy-specific restaurant review API

 ## Overview
 RESTful Dining Review API with data persistence built in Java using Spring and Spring Data JPA with Hibernate.
-Dining Review API designed for folks with allergies.
-Users indicated interest in any or all of three categories - peanut, egg, dairy.
+This sample Dining Review API is designed for folks with allergies.
+Users indicate interest in any or all of three categories - peanut, egg, dairy.
-Restaurants are rated in each category, and have an overall rating.
-Reviews contain username and optional scores for peanut, egg, dairy, and an optional commentary.
+Restaurants are rated in each category and have an overall rating which is the average of all review scores.
+Reviews contain username and optional scores for peanut, egg, dairy, as well as an optional commentary.

 ### Instructions
 You will need an Integrated Develepor Environment (IDE) such as IntelliJ IDE, or VS Code and a Java Development Kit (JDK) version 8 or higher.